Urban forestry: Adelaide

-Widespread urban tree cover, as shown above in Adelaide, Australia, is one method of effective climate change mitigation in urban areas.
+Widespread urban tree cover, as shown above in Adelaide, South Australia, is one method of effective climate change mitigation in urban areas.

 Adelaide, located in South Australia's driest state, examined the potential of green roofs to combat the urban heat island effect.
 The study found that providing 30% green roof coverage significantly reduced temperature, electricity usage, and cost.
 Researchers concluded that green roofs and similar green infrastructure have the potential to mitigate urban heat island effects in this region.

 However, climate change impacts also bring challenges to the existing urban forest.
 A 2019 study of 22 southeastern Australian suburbs showed that over half (53%) of the existing tree species were vulnerable to heat and/or moisture stress.
 A study of 2017 tree health decline in Melbourne found significant negative relationships between tree health and climate conditions for every species studied.
 Researchers concluded that drought was the primary factor inducing decline, increasing tree vulnerability to secondary stressors like pests.
 Researchers emphasized a need for planting trees that are better suited to the region, given predictions of hotter and drier conditions in the coming years.

 Ongoing efforts

+View across the Cumberland Plain, showing the extensive urban tree canopy that forms a prominent feature of the Greater Sydney landscape.

 Australian cities have outlined urban forestry initiatives and visions to guide future regulation of climate change challenges, as seen in the 2014 Urban Forestry Strategy Guide.
 Cities have set goals to double tree canopy coverage and encourage tree species biodiversity by monitoring taxonomic composition of urban forests.